makinteract/vscode-microbit-micropython/README.md

 For a tutorial of how to use this extension, please take a look at this [video](link).

+---

 ## Features in details

+---

 ## Requirments

+The only requirments is to have Python installed.
+Other dependencies ([microfs](https://github.com/ntoll/microfs) and [uflash](https://github.com/ntoll/uflash)) are taken care of automatically.

+---

-## Other
+## Known Issues

-This extension is also on GitHub: https://github.com/PhonicCanine/vscode-microbit, please file any issues there.
+Refer to the issues page.
+Please file any issues there.

-Thank you.
+---

-## Releases
+## Releases Notes

+**0.1.0**

+Initial release

+---

+## License

+MIT